-Use training methods to get away from sedatives when possible.
+Try to use training methods if possible, to get away from sedatives.
 This could help get rid of the fear altogether.

-Sound Therapy- Scary Noises on Amazon helps get your pet used to noises like thunder or fireworks.
+Sound Therapy- Scary Noises is available for purchase online.
+Created to help ease the fear of noises like thunder or fireworks.
 Give treats or playtime while the sound effects are being played.

 Try other Training Methods using loud noises at home.